This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - One or more incisions will be made in your toe where it attaches to your foot.
 The kind of surgery you have depends on how much your toe bends.
 Your surgeon may loosen tendons or ligaments that are causing the abnormal bending.
 Tendons are bands of tough tissue that connect muscle to bone.
 Ligaments are bands of tough tissue that connect bones.
 Your surgeon may move part of one tendon and connect it to a different one.

 - Some of the joint or bone tissue may be removed to straighten your toe.
 Your surgeon may place a wire, screws, or pins through your toe bones to keep your toe straight.
 He may remove the toe.
 The incision will be closed with stitches.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be taken to your hospital room or allowed to go home.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be taken to your hospital room or allowed to go home.

 CONTACT YOUR HEALTHCARE PROVIDER IF:

 - You cannot make it to your surgery.

 - You have a fever.